Lichen planus, a recurring itchy disease, starts as a rash of small, separate, red or purple bumps that then combine and become rough, scaly patches.

 Typical symptoms include an itchy rash made of red or purple bumps that form into scaly patches appearing on different parts of the body and sometimes in the mouth or on the genitals.

 This disease can last for more than 1 year, and it can recur.

 Drugs that may be causing lichen planus should be avoided.

 Lichen planus usually resolves without treatment, but symptoms may be treated with corticosteroids, exposure to ultraviolet light, or lidocaine-containing mouthwashes.

 The cause of lichen planus is not known, but it may be a reaction by the immune system to a variety of drugs (especially beta-blockers, nonsteroidal anti-inflammatory drugs [NSAIDs], angiotensin-converting enzyme [ACE] inhibitors, sulfonylureas, antimalarial drugs, penicillamine, and thiazides).
 The disorder itself is not infectious.
-The disease may occur in people who have hepatitis C or certain liver problems.
+The disease may occur in people who have hepatitis B or hepatitis C (see Table The Hepatitis Viruses) or certain liver problems.

 The rash of lichen planus almost always itches, sometimes severely.
 The bumps are usually purple and have angular borders.
 When light is directed at the bumps from the side, the bumps display a distinctive sheen.
 New bumps may form wherever scratching or a mild skin injury occurs.
-Sometimes a dark discoloration remains after the rash heals.
+Sometimes a dark discoloration remains after the rash heals (called hyperpigmentation).

 Usually, the rash is evenly distributed on both sides of the body—most commonly on the torso, on the inner surfaces of the wrists, on the legs, and on the genital area.
 The face is less often affected.
 On the legs, the rash may become especially large, thick, and scaly.
 The rash sometimes results in patchy baldness on the scalp.
 Lichen planus is not common among children.